adolfomunoz/svg-cpp-plot/doc/svgplot/bar.md

 <div style="text-align:center"><img
  src="./bar/example3.svg" alt="example3" width="50%" /></div>

-The other option is to have *cumulative* bars.
+Another option is to have *cumulative* bars.
 For that, the `bottom` named parameter (which in C++ is modeled as a method) can set different *y*-axis positions for the bottom of each bar, and hence can also be used to define where one of the bar stops and the other starts:

 ```cpp
 svg_cpp_plot::SVGPlot plt;